-What to Ask About the Motor Buying Your First Boat on a Budget: PART IV
+What to Ask About the Motor when Buying Your First Boat on a Budget: PART IV

 This is Part IV in our guide to Buying a Boat on a Budget.
-In Part I we talked about size and cost when buying.
-In Part II we covered hull condition and wear and tear.
-In Part III is was about the trailer.
+In Part I, we talked about size and cost when buying.
+In Part II, we covered hull condition and wear and tear.
+Part III was about the trailer.

-In this Part we are going to talk about the Motor specifically.
+In this part, we're going to talk about the motor specifically.
 There are some key aspects I forgot to cover and they are very important before you load up with cash in hand and go look at the boat.

 I know this has been a detailed series but if I don’t cover it and look out for you, then you are going to get burned and lose thousands of dollars and then I will be a failure.
 Failure is not an option so bare with me and read this part about your boat motor.
-And most of all heed my warnings
+Most of all, heed my warnings.

 What to Ask The Seller About the Motor